SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 }
 ```

 Another area of optimizations is using some mathematical identities.
-For example, here is an optimizator, which uses identities "x + 0 = x", "x - 0 = x", "0 * x = 0" and "0 / x = 0" for simplifying the tree(order is important in this case):
+For example, here is an optimizer, which uses identities "x + 0 = x", "x - 0 = x", "0 * x = 0" and "0 / x = 0" for simplifying the tree(order is important in this case):

 src/optimizer.c:
 ```C